Crime, Policy and Social Justice

 Requisites for this module

 This module explores the changing relationships between criminal justice and other areas of public policy such as education, (mental) health, urban regeneration and measures to combat social exclusion.
 It also considers the wider international dimension through case studies of, for example, trafficking, child rights and gender justice.
-Overall, the module offers an historical overview, a comparison of key theories of justice and an opportunity to examine how some current policies are being framed, funded and fought over.
-It will be co-taught by Jackie Turton and Pam Cox (both of whom have experience as consultants) and will also involve sessions with practitioners.
-Students will be encouraged to work in teams and individually to develop skills in practical project design and critical policy evaluation.
+Jackie Turton and Pam Cox (who both have experience as external consultants) will teach the module and it will involve sessions with practitioners.

 To explore concepts of criminal justice in relation to broader theories of social justice